Juanvvc/crypto/slides/13-bec.md

 We are in the middle of a very important finantial operation to acquire one of our competitors.
 It is of the upmost importance that this operation remains confidential until it can be safely announced.

 I will be busy with the details.
-Please, get in touch with the important lawyer (in copy of this email).
-Keep me in the email chain.
+Please, get in touch with *important-lawyer* (in copy of this email).
+Keep me in the email loop.

 I hope you undestand the confidentiality and urgency of this operation.